Can you compost cheese

 Photo by Sippakorn Yamkasikorn

-Vermicomposting is a decomposition process that involves the use of worms to turn organic waste materials into compost.
+Vermicomposting is a decomposition process involving worms' use to turn organic waste materials into compost.
 Various species of worms, like red wigglers, white worms, and earthworms, are used to create the compost mixture.

 Worms need specific environmental conditions to stay happy.
 They function with an alkaline pH level.
 Unfortunately, adding dairy products to your compost can distort the pH level, making it more acidic for the tiny worms.